Active Substance: alectinib hydrochloride

 What benefits of Alecensa have been shown in studies?

-In one study around 52% of patients given Alecensa (35 out of 67) were considered by the treating doctors to have shown a complete or partial response to the medicine at the time of analysis.
+In the first study around 52% of patients given Alecensa (35 out of 67) were considered by the treating doctors to have shown a complete or partial response to the medicine at the time of analysis.
 In the second study, the complete or partial response rate at the time of analysis was 51% (62 out of 122 patients).
-The average length of response was 14.9 months in the first study, and 15.2 months in the second study.
+Response was maintained for an average of 14.9 months in the first study, and 15.2 months in the second study.

 What are the risks associated with Alecensa?

-For the full list of all side effects and restrictions with Alecensa, see the package leaflet.
+For the full list of side effects and restrictions with Alecensa, see the package leaflet.

 Why is Alecensa approved?

-The Agency’s Committee for Medicinal Products for Human Use (CHMP) decided that Alecensa’s benefits are greater than its risks and recommended that it be approved for use in the EU.
+The European Medicines Agency decided that Alecensa’s benefits are greater than its risks and recommended that it be approved for use in the EU.

-Patients whose disease progresses during or shortly after treatment with Xalkori currently have very limited treatment options and therefore a high unmet clinical need.
-The currently available evidence was sufficient to show that Alecensa could be of benefit in these patients, although further data to confirm this are awaited.
+Patients whose disease progresses during or shortly after treatment with Xalkori currently have very limited treatment options and Alecensa can be of benefit in these patients.
+Alecensa was also better than Xalkori at treating previously untreated patients with ALK-positive NSCLC.
 The safety profile of Alecensa was considered acceptable and in line with that of other ALK inhibitors.

 What measures are being taken to ensure the safe and effective use of Alecensa?